vigneshsankariyer1234567890/tp/docs/DeveloperGuide.md

 3. The command can communicate with the `Model` when it is executed (e.g. to add a person).
 4. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

-#### Commands with Ui Effects
+#### Commands with UI Effects

-Commands that need to require a UI response (e.g. opening a file chooser) will require setting up a UI consumer (ThrowingConsumer<MainWindow>), a functional interface that allows commands access to the functionality of MainWindow.
-The following is an example of a constructor for CommandResult that includes this
+Commands that need to require a UI response (e.g. opening a file chooser) will require setting up a UI consumer (`ThrowingConsumer<MainWindow>`), a functional interface that allows commands access to the functionality of `MainWindow`.
+The following is an example of a constructor for `CommandResult` that includes this
 set-up:

 ```java
 return new CommandResult(SHOWING_HELP_MESSAGE, CommandResult.UiEffect.SHOW_HELP, MainWindow::handleHelp);
 ```

-If the UiEffect type (second constructor argument) does not exist for a new command, you should add it into the `UiEffect` enum in `CommandResult`.
-If a command has no special UI response, the `UiEffect` type is `NONE` (uiResponse function is ignored when CommandResult#executeUiEffect is run).
+If the `UiEffect` type (second constructor argument) does not exist for a new command, you should add it into the `UiEffect` enum in `CommandResult`.
+If a command has no special UI response, the `UiEffect` type is `NONE` (uiResponse function is ignored when `CommandResult#executeUiEffect` is run).

 The previous implementation of UiEffects was restricted to help and exit commands.
-Creating more commands with ui effects would have required hard-coding more flags for these effects in `CommandResult`, and then hard-coding these effects in `MainWindow`.
+Creating more commands with UI effects would have required hard-coding more flags for these effects in `CommandResult`, and then hard-coding these effects in `MainWindow`.
 This requires significant modifications in both of these classes.
-The implementation of the consumer interface, allows these ui effects to be open for extension (ui effects specific to the command can be specified within the command, without changing the code in MainWindow that runs the command's ui effect), and closed for modification.
+The implementation of the consumer interface, allows these UI effects to be open for extension (UI effects specific to the command can be specified within the command, without changing the code in `MainWindow` that runs the command's UI effect), and closed for modification.

 The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("delete p/87654321")` API call.